 How Does It Work?
 Bundling Telecommunications

-In the telecommunications realm, a bundle combines Internet, cable or satellite television, and phone service into one price.
+In the telecommunications realm, a bundle combines Internet, phone, and cable or satellite television into one price.
 In other words, the telecommunications provider sells the services as a single unit rather than individually.
 To market bundles, the providers sell the whole for less than the sum of the individual services.
 Bundles may also come with web-based email, so that the ability to check company email is not tethered to a singular computer at the office.
 Other packages may include cloud storage for videos and other large data content.

 Having a single provider for telecommunications services reduces administration costs for the business.
 With the single bill as opposed to multiple ones, the company has one due date to handle for telecommunications needs.
 Using separate providers would mean different due dates and schedules, multiple checks and additional time devoted to paying bills.